EU's deputy Brexit negotiator moves to top trade job

 BRUSSELS (Reuters) - The European Union’s deputy Brexit negotiator, German Sabine Weyand, will switch jobs from June to lead the trade unit at the bloc’s powerful executive in Brussels, meaning she would still face off against London in any future negotiations.

-As the head of the European Commission’s directorate general for trade, Weyand would also oversee EU negotiations to strike a deal with the United States, and help steer policy toward China.
+As the head of the European Commission’s directorate general for trade, Weyand would also oversee EU negotiations to strike a deal with the United States, and help steer policy towards China.

 A veteran of the bloc’s previous trade talks with the United States and Canada, the 54-year-old has raised her profile significantly as Brexit negotiator since 2016.